Tighter Bounds for Query Answering with Guarded TGDs

 \section{Preliminaries}

 \myparagraph{Data and queries} We consider a \emph{relational signature} $\sign$ that consists of a set of \emph{relations} with an associated \emph{arity} (a positive integer).
 The \emph{arity} of~$\sign$ is the maximal arity of a relation in~$\sign$.
-We always assume that the arity of~$\sign$ is at least two.
 The set of \emph{positions} of a relation~$R$ of~$\sign$ is the set $\{R[1]\ldots R[n]\}$ where $n$ is the arity of~$R$.
 An \emph{instance} of~$R$ is a (finite or infinite) set of~$n$-tuples of values from some infinite set of values; we also call these values the \emph{domain elements}, or simply \emph{elements}.
+Note that the domain elements will also include \emph{nulls}, which are the fresh values created in the facts added when performing \emph{chase steps} with non-full tuple-generating dependencies (this will be formally defined in Section~\ref{sec:onepass}).
 An \emph{instance} $I$ of~$\sign$ consists of instances for each relation of~$\sign$.
 The \emph{active domain} $\adom(I)$ of~$I$ is the set of the domain elements that occur in tuples of~$I$.